What is Galvanized Steel?

 As with most decisions in manufacturing, both of these options are primarily evaluated in terms of cost.

 Occasionally switching from steel to another metal that does not rust (option A) such as stainless steel or aluminum is not an option simply because of the difference in cost: Economically a substitution doesn’t make sense.
-Aluminum is more expensive than steel, and stainless steel is a lot more expensive that aluminum.
-Moreover steel might have certain physical characteristics, such as strength or weight that prohibits a switching for a specific application.
+Aluminum is more expensive than steel, and stainless steel is a lot more expensive than aluminum.
+Moreover, steel might have certain physical characteristics, such as strength or weight that prohibits switching for a specific application.
 The next option is to protect the steel with a physical barrier such as paint or a coating – this is what galvanizing does best.

 Galvanizing is a zinc coating applied to sheets of steel through a process called “continuous hot-dip,” in which steel sheet passes through a bath of molten zinc.
 The liquid zinc bonds to the iron in the steel forming a protective layer on both sides of the sheet.
-The steel sheet can then be spun into a finished part because the zinc coating does not flake or peeling off during the metal spinning process.
+The steel sheet can then be spun into a finished part because the zinc coating does not flake or peel off during the metal spinning process.
 The finished part resists corrosion without any additional or secondary painting or coating, making galvanized spinnings the most economical process for protecting steel from corrosion.

 Dedicated to Quality

 At Wenzel we take pride in making high quality parts and use only “G90” galvanized sheet, meaning there is .90 ounces of zinc coating per square foot or steel sheet.
 G90 is the best thickness for spinning and the industry standard for coating (ASTM A653).
 The zinc bonded to the steel forms a crystallite pattern on the surface of the sheet called “spangle.”
 We buy galvanized material that has small spangle or is spangle free (crystallite smaller than 1/32” across).
 For projects with cosmetic applications Wenzel also offers a galvannealed option.
 Galvannealed steel is very similar to galvanized except that it comes pre-treated with primer – making the spun parts very easy to paint or coat, adding color and an extra level of corrosion protection.
-To learn more about how Wenzel’s metal spinning techniques, in combination with galvanized steel , resulting in high value and economical parts, please contact us!